Human Genome Diversity Project: Potential benefits

 The scientific community has used the HGDP data to study human migration, mutation rates, relationships between different populations, genes involved in height, and selective pressure.
 HGDP has been instrumental in assessing human diversity and in providing information about similarities and differences in human populations.
 The HGDP is the project with the largest scope among the various human diversity databases available.

 So far 148 papers have been published using the HGDP database.
 Authors using HGDP data work in the US, Russia, Brazil, Ireland, Portugal, France, and other countries.

 More specifically, HGDP data has been used in studies of evolution and expansion of modern human populations.

 Diversity research is relevant in various fields of study ranging from disease surveillance to anthropology.
 Genomewide-association studies (GWAS) try to associate a genetic mutation with a disease; it is becoming clear that these associations are population-dependent and that understanding human diversity will be a major step toward increasing the power to find genes associated with disease.

 To gain a full assessment of human development, scientists must engage in diversity research.
 This research needs to be conducted as quickly as possible before small native populations such as those in South America become extinct.

 Another benefit of genomic diversity mapping would be in disease research.
 Diversity research could help explain why certain ethnic populations are vulnerable to or resistant to certain diseases and how populations have adapted to vulnerabilities (see race in biomedicine).

 The study of human populations has been at the forefront of genomic and clinical research since the Human Genome Project (HGP) was completed.
 Projects similar to HGDP are the 1000 Genomes Project and the HapMap Project.
 Each has its own specificities and each has been used by scientists to a large extent for overlapping purposes.

 Potential problems

-Denouncing the project since its outset, some indigenous communities, NGOs, and human rights organizations have objected to the HGDP's goals based on perceived issues of scientific racism, colonialism, biocolonialism, informed consent, and the prospect of biological warfare.
+Denouncing the project since its outset, some indigenous communities, NGOs, and human rights organizations have objected to the HGDP's goals based on issues of scientific racism, colonialism, biocolonialism, and informed consent.